andrewarrow/railsbasic/README.md

 * When logged in can update your user settings
 * Admin section namespace for superuser to edit /rba/users

+* Company model with slug and logo
+* A company has one creator_id but many other people linked via UserCompany join

 Example at:

 https://higher.team